 I had been imagining the Weather Coast for months before we actually got there.
 It was at the heart of the civil conflict that submerged the Solomon Islands from 1999 until 2003.
-It was another land, people in Honiara assured me, only 15 minutes away by helicopter but in every other aspect as distant as the archipelago’s most remote atolls.
-When it rains I was told, paths become rivers and rivers rise to torrents.
+It was another land people in Honiara assured me, only 15 minutes away by helicopter but in every other aspect as distant as the archipelago’s most remote atolls.
+When it rains I was told, paths become rivers, and rivers torrents.
 When the swell picks up, people said, it becomes impossible to launch or land boats off the shingle beaches; villages are cut off for months.
-While people talked, I pictured steep cliffs falling into a groaning, grey ocean.
-And I day-dreamt of floods and swallowing seas.
+While people talked, I pictured steep cliffs falling into a groaning, grey ocean, and I day-dreamt of floods and swallowing seas.

 Of the three villages we planned to visit the one that captured my imagination most was Sughu, our second destination.
 Sughu had been home to Harold Keke, the most notorious of all the militia leaders.
 A man who had terrorised the Weather Coast, evading government forces and killing their soldiers.
 He executed priests, villagers and his own troops too.
 As people told me this, I dwelt upon the legacy of war, and decommissioned fighters returned to their villages.